 Let’s pretend for a moment that the selenium supplementation studies showed conclusively that selenium improves lymphedema symptoms.
 Who knows, some good clinical data might some day support this.
 If so, should you start taking selenium supplements to treat lymphedema?

 Probably not, and here’s why:

 - Lymphedema is a chronic condition.
-Selenium supplementation as described in the few clinical studies to date use high (perhaps very high?) doses of selenium (1000ug per day) over a few weeks.
-While this dosage appears in these studies to be safe in the short-term, long term selenium intake studies in China saw selenosis toxicity appearing above 910 ug per day, and 400 ug per day was considered the maximum safe dose (ref 3).
+Selenium supplementation as described in the few clinical studies to date use high (perhaps very high?) doses of selenium (1000 ug per day) over a few weeks, although with the expectation that levels would be reduced, perhaps to as low as 300 ug per day for the long term.
+While 1000 ug per day appears in these studies to be safe in the short-term, long term selenium intake studies in China saw selenosis toxicity appearing above 910 ug per day, and 400 ug per day was considered the maximum safe dose (ref 3).
 Selenium side effects include nail discolouration and loss, hair loss, diarrhea, fatigue, joint pain, and nausea.